 #11.
 Innovations in Online Payment System

-2014 is exciting year for innovations in online payment system with new launches expected this year and boost in Indian e-commerce industry.
+2014 is an exciting year for innovations in online payment system with new launches expected this year and boost in the Indian e-commerce industry.

-I know it’s unrelated with the topic ‘online payment system’ but this technology can work wonders for the Indian e-commerce industry, which is facing high cost of ‘cash on delivery’.
+I know it’s unrelated to the topic ‘online payment system’ but this technology can work wonders for the Indian e-commerce industry, which is facing a high cost of ‘cash on delivery’.

-For digital marketing industry, all these happenings will help them increase conversion rate of e-commerce websites and improve customer delight.
-Because most of the time in India, the cart abandonments take place because of the limitations in the online payment systems.
+For the digital marketing industry, all these happenings will help them increase the conversion rate of e-commerce websites and improve customer delight.
+Because most of the time in India, the cart abandonment take place because of the limitations in the online payment systems.

-For now, it’s a wait and watch situation, where first mover may get the advantage.
+For now, it’s a wait and watches the situation, where the first mover may get the advantage.